September 1, 1939

 Lest, blurring with old moonlight of romance

-The landscape of our blemishes
+The landscape of our blemishes, we try

 To set up shop on Goodwin Sands,